fu4303/screenshot/README.md

 # Smart-Screen
-Smart screen is a simple project that works with screen.guru and takes awesome screenshot of your website also resize them and put in a mac browser mockup.
+Smart screen is a simple project that works with screen.guru and **takes clean screenshot of your website also resize them and put in a mac browser mockup.**
 > developed with api of **screen.guru**

  [